CattyMeowy/swifticat.github.io/rules.md

 <summary>For example, you may not:</summary>

-  * Use any derogatory slurs (including ethical, racial or disability slurs)
+  * Use any derogatory slurs (including ethical, racial or disability slurs) unless in a strictly educational context (such as explaining how the word "retard" is offensive to minorities)

   * Use profanity to insult people